AxonIQ/reference-guide/axon-server/security/access-control-ee.md

 # Access Control for Axon Server EE

-When you set the "`axoniq.axonserver.access-control.enabled`" property to "`true`", Axon Server will require a token or user account for access to its APIs.
+When you set the "`axoniq.axonserver.accesscontrol.enabled`" property to "`true`", Axon Server will require a token or user account for access to its APIs.

 ## Tokens in Axon Server EE